Oneblaze5/bioinformaticsweekiamz/README.md

-This is an example of README.md file
+This is a simple README file in Markdown format